FaceTime: Standards

-Compared to most SIP implementations, Facetime adds techniques that enhance performance at the cost of breaking interoperability: port multiplexing, SDP minimization, and SDP compression.
+Compared to most SIP implementations, FaceTime adds techniques that enhance performance at the cost of breaking interoperability: port multiplexing, SDP minimization, and SDP compression.

 FaceTime Audio

 A new audio-only version of FaceTime, named FaceTime Audio, was announced during the annual Apple Worldwide Developers Conference (WWDC) keynote speech on June 10, 2013, and released with iOS 7 on September 18, 2013.
-As an audio-only version of FaceTime, it effectively makes the protocol into a voice-over-Internet Protocol (VoIP), that competes with other mainstream providers in the field, including Skype (Microsoft).
+It effectively functions as a voice-over-internet protocol (VoIP) application that competes with other mainstream providers in the field, including Skype (Microsoft).

 Based on the same AAC-LD audio protocol, the service provides high-quality audio.
-The iOS 7 betas limited FaceTime Audio to calls placed on a Wi-Fi network (the same original limitation of the video version of FaceTime), but the final release has removed that restriction to allow it to work over 3G and LTE data connections, as is the case with most carriers and plans about FaceTime with video.
+The iOS 7 betas limited FaceTime Audio to calls placed on a Wi-Fi network (the same limitation originally imposed on the video version of FaceTime), but the final release removed that restriction to allow it to work over 3G and LTE data connections.
 Like the video version, FaceTime Audio is currently only available between Apple devices on iOS 7 and later.
 FaceTime streaming over cellular data is unavailable for the iPhone 4 and the iPad 2.

 Walkie-Talkie

 Walkie-Talkie is a limited FaceTime Audio-based communication feature made available on September 17, 2018, for Apple Watch devices running watchOS 5.0 or later.
 The application allows users to have two-person calls similar to using a real walkie-talkie, as conversations are push-to-talk and only one end of the conversation can speak at a time.
-Walkie-Talkie is intended for short and quick messages between two people rather than long conversations which are better suited for traditional phone or video calls.
-Users can set their availability for walkie-talkie through the control panel or in the app itself, which allows friends to start a call at any time.
+Walkie-Talkie is intended for short and quick messages between two people rather than long conversations, which are better suited for traditional phone or video calls.
+Users can set their availability for walkie-talkie through the control panel or in the app itself, allowing friends to initiate a call at any time.

 In July 2019, Apple temporarily disabled the Walkie-Talkie feature from all Apple Watches after a vulnerability was discovered that allowed a user to listen to another person's iPhone without consent.